Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 What is a PFIC?

-A Passive Foreign Investment Company is a non-US corporation that meets one of two tests under IRS Internal Revenue Code §1297.
+A Passive Foreign Investment Company is a non-US corporation that meets one of two tests under 26 USC §1297.
 The income test: 75% or more of the corporation's gross income is passive (interest, dividends, rents, royalties, capital gains).
 The asset test: 50% or more of the corporation's assets produce or are held for the production of passive income.
-If a foreign corporation meets either test, US persons holding shares in it are subject to PFIC rules, which are some of the most punitive provisions in the entire US tax code.
+If a foreign corporation meets either test, US persons holding shares in it may be subject to PFIC rules, which are among the more punitive provisions in the US tax code.

 Why does PFIC matter for Portugal Golden Visa funds?